dhk465/Guidia/README.md

 User=> quit
 Guidia=> Bye!
 ```
-The chatbot can be exited by certain keywords in [recog_phrases.json](https://github.com/dhk465/symbolic_comp_one/blob/master/src/ica/recog_phrases.json).
+Guidia can be exited by certain keywords in [recog_phrases.json](https://github.com/dhk465/symbolic_comp_one/blob/master/src/ica/recog_phrases.json).

 ## Examples

-The chatbot gives the user a list of parks in Prague which match the wishes
+Guidia gives the user a list of parks in Prague which match the wishes
 that the user type.
 The match-able keywords may include pets, cycling, skating, bars/restaurants,
 sports, playgrounds for children, and parking.